devopsloft/devopsloft/README.md

 ## Prerequisites

-* Vagrant should be installed in order to run the application.
+* Vagrant should be installed in order to launch an environment of the application.
-* AWS account is needed in order to run the application as `stage environment`. (see mor details in Stage Environment section)
+* AWS account is required in order to run the application in STAGE environment. (see more details in STAGE Environment section)

-## Dev environment
+## DEV environment

 * The application will be deployed as local VM using VirtualBox
 * Create the environment